 The Basic Differences between PPO and HMO Dental Plans

-Typically, a HMO dental insurance plan has a narrow network of participating dentists and services received from out-of-network dentists won't be paid for by the dental plan.
+Typically, an HMO dental insurance plan has a narrow network of participating dentists and services received from out-of-network dentists won't be paid for by the dental plan.
 A PPO dental insurance plan, in contrast, offers coverage for dental care received outside its network but it comes higher out-of-pocket costs for the plan enrollee.
-A PPO plan also does not require a referral before going to a dental specialist while a HMO plan will require such a referral from the enrollee's primary care dentist.
+A PPO plan also does not require a referral before going to a dental specialist while an HMO plan will require such a referral from the enrollee's primary care dentist.

 Among dental plans the network acronyms often have the letter "D" in front of them so instead of PPOs and HMOs, there are DPPO and DHMO plans.
 Don't worry.
 The "D" stands for "dental” and the guidance regarding the two network types still applies.